jpmoo/thoughtlands/README.md

 #### From Search Results

-1. Perform a search in Obsidian
-2. Click "From Search Results" in the Thoughtlands sidebar or run the command
+1. Click "From Search Results" in the Thoughtlands sidebar or run the command
+2. Enter search terms when prompted (e.g., "John Adams" or "mentorship")
+3. The plugin will search all files in your vault (metadata and content) for matching terms
+4. Results are filtered by your plugin settings (included/excluded paths and tags)
-3. Enter a name and select a color
+5. Enter a name and select a color
-4. The region will be created with all files from your search results
+6. The region will be created with all matching files

 #### From Search Results + AI Analysis

 1. Ensure local AI mode is enabled and embeddings are generated
-2. Perform a search in Obsidian
-3. Click "From Search Results + AI Analysis" in the Thoughtlands sidebar
+2. Click "From Search Results + AI Analysis" in the Thoughtlands sidebar
+3. Enter search terms when prompted (e.g., "John Adams" or "mentorship")
 4. The plugin will:
+   - Search all files in your vault (metadata and content) for matching terms
+   - Filter results by your plugin settings (included/excluded paths and tags)
-   - Use embeddings from search results to compute a semantic centroid
+   - Use embeddings from matching notes to compute a semantic centroid
    - Find additional notes semantically similar to the search results
    - Create a region with both search results and similar notes